EdenwareApps/jexidb/README.md

 ## Overview

 JexiDB is a lightweight, standalone JavaScript database manager that stores data on disk using JSON format or V8 serialization.
 It supports indexing and querying capabilities to efficiently handle data operations.
+Suitable for local projects in Node.js as well as apps made with Electron or NW.js.
+Does not require compilation.

 ## Installation